yikeke/dbaas-docs/connect-to-tidb-cluster.md

     > **Note:**
     >
     > Currently, TiDB does not work well with MySQL client 8.0, so you need to use MySQL client 5.7.
-Or you can add the `--default-auth=mysql_native_password --default-character-set` command line option if you are using MySQL client 8.0.
+Or you can add the `--default-auth=mysql_native_password --default-character-set=utf8` command line option if you are using MySQL client 8.0.

 ## Connect via VPC peering